 Why Non-Accreditation Is Not Always a Deal-Breaker

 States have regulations in place that must be met prior to the operation of a college or university.
 These regulations ensure that students’ rights will be protected by the university.
 State licensing is important for campus-based schools and in a few cases, even online schools, such as American Public University System, seek state licensing.
 However, state licensing is not the same as accreditation.
 A college or university must meet basic state standards in order to open its doors.
-In other words, it is a necessity.
 However, accreditation is not necessary.
-Instead, it is an extra step that a college or university takes in order to prove the quality of its education after first becoming licensed by the state.

 As the article on the function of accreditation mentioned, there are many levels of accreditations, including regional, national, and even international, and some programs, such as business or journalism, can be specifically accredited as well.
 Accredited institutions are continuously evaluated for improvements and developments.
 In fact, from the above paragraphs, it may seem as though the best schools will have all of the following: state licensure, institutional accreditation, and program accreditation.
 However, there are valid reasons for forgoing accreditation.
 Sometimes, it can be in the students’ best interest to refrain from adhering to the strict standards set in place by accrediting institutions.